 The rules are even stricter in the outer boroughs.
 Despite New York City’s reputation for building up, multifamily residential housing is banned outright in half the land deemed appropriate for residential in Queens, while 71 percent of Staten Island’s residential area is closed to anything larger than a duplex.
 A homeowner who might wish to turn her garage into an apartment or divide her home in half now often has little choice but to do so without proper permits, hoping that neighbors don’t snitch.

 In fact, New York remains one of the few remaining big cities to lack an accessory dwelling unit ordinance.
 Variously known as “granny flats” and “mother-in-law suites,” ADUs are extra apartments in unused attics, garages, and bedrooms.
-They’re often affordable since they’re small and cheap to build.
+They’re often affordable, since they’re small and cheap to build.
 And as a side benefit, the extra income from an ADU can help homeowners defray high housing costs.

 But ADUs are often illegal under conventional zoning, with restrictions on the number of units per lot or stringent off-street parking requirements making an extra unit infeasible.
 To deal with this issue, state and local policymakers across the country have adopted sweeping reforms to accommodate the extra housing.
-In California, preemption legislation requires cities and suburbs to permit ADUs pursuant to certain standards; Durham, North Carolina, is looking to reduce regulations to open up construction of Chicago and Philadelphia are adopting ADU ordinances.
+In California, preemption legislation requires cities and suburbs to permit ADUs pursuant to certain standards; Durham, North Carolina, is looking to reduce regulations to open up construction of more ADUs and other housing options.
+Chicago and Philadelphia are adopting ADU ordinances.
 A liberal ADU ordinance could grant New Yorkers the flexibility to build desperately needed new housing on their own.

 Another “free” way to expand the city’s supply of affordable housing would be to legalize single-room occupancies (SROs), a housing arrangement in which the resident rents a private bedroom, with access to a shared bathroom and kitchen.
 Depicted in films like immigrant story Brooklyn and Sam Rami’s Spider-Man 2, SROs have long acted as New York City’s housing safety net, domiciling single young immigrants and cash-strapped superheroes alike.